yogeshhk/TeachingDataScience/README.md

 # Teaching Data Science

-LaTeX course notes for Python, Machine Learning, Deep Learning, Natural Language Processing, etc. Core content is in the form for Beamer slides, which in turn can get compiled into presentation mode as well as two-column course notes mode.
+Repository for LaTeX course notes for Python, Machine Learning, Deep Learning, Natural Language Processing, etc. Core content is in the form for Beamer slides, which in turn can get compiled into presentation mode as well as two-column course notes mode.

 All tex sources and images have been open sourced as I have taken from others, learnt from others, although I have added some of mine, I need to give it back!!
 LinkedIn post: https://www.linkedin.com/feed/update/urn:li:activity:6523000857385103360

 Copyright (C) 2019 Yogesh H Kulkarni

-## Requirements:
+## Requirements to compile LaTeX code to pdfs:
 * LaTeX (tested with MikTex 2.9 on Windows 7, 64bit)
 * Need to install LaTeX packages, as and when you get such warning/suggestions.
 * Using TexWorks as IDE